Why the Classroom is Still King & Other Training Myths

 As of 2006 it’s estimated that 42% of the learning that goes on in organizations is informal and the trend is increasing.
 It could be that informal learning compensates somewhat for the absence of other formal training.
 Or it could also indicate the growing value of less formal learning interventions, such as coaching and other alternatives that may bring in more tangible performance advantages than formal programs.

 Conclusion?
 Even learning about learning shows us that we still have a lot to learn.

 Source: Conference Board of Canada, Learning & Development Outlook 2007

-Have a question for Arupa?
-Ask or leave a comment below!
+Have a question for Arupa or want to leave a comment?